efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 - ``Device``
    Device is the object representation of an hardware (or software) entity.
 It holds **Interfaces**, eventually **nodes** and methods to send actions.
-It can have also other Device instance (e.g. :class:`pydevmgr_elt.Adc` has two :class:`pydevmgr_elt.Motor` devices)
+It can have also other Device instance (e.g. :class:`pydevmgr_elt.Adc` has two :class:`pydevmgr_elt.Motor` devices).
+The Device is responsible to create the communictaiotn protocal and pass it to children (Interface, Node, Rpc).
 - ``Manager``
     Is a collection of devices.
-It can have also nodes, rpc and interfaces.
 See :class:`pydevmgr_elt.EltManager`

 Engine